Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 ```

 Let's think about what data the contract will store:
-1. Since every a pool contract is an exchange market of two tokens, we need to track the two token addresses.
-And this
+1. Since every pool contract is an exchange market of two tokens, we need to track the two token addresses.
+And these
 addresses will be static, set once and forever during contract initialization.
 1. Each pool contract is a set of liquidity positions, a data structure to manage positions identified by: liquidity
-provider's address, upper and lower bounds of the position.
+provider's address, and upper and lower bounds of the position.
 1. Each pool contract will also need to maintain a ticks registry and information about each tick–the amount of liquidity
 provided by each tick.
+1. Since the tick range is limited, we need to store the limits in the contract, as constants.
-1. And as we discussed in the introduction, pool contracts store the amount of liquidity, $L$, and $\sqrt{P} instead of
+1. And as we discussed in the introduction, pool contracts store the amount of liquidity, $L$, and $\sqrt{P}$ instead of
 token reserves.
 So we'll need to store them in the contract as well.

 Here's what our pool contract with all the state variables: